KaiserY/rust-book-chinese/content/Operators and Overloading 运算符和重载.md

     type Output = f64;

     fn add(self, rhs: i32) -> f64 {
-        // add an i32 to a Point and get an f64
+        // Add an i32 to a Point and get an f64.
 # 1.0
     }
 }